brink-daniel/ssms-object-explorer-menu/README.md

 ## Compatibility

-This extension has only been tested and used on SQL Server Management Studio 19.1.
+This extension has only been tested and used with SQL Server Management Studio 19.1.

 You can download the latest version of SSMS for free from [Microsoft](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

-This extension has not yet been tested alongside any other extensions for SQL Server Management Studio.
+This extension has not been tested alongside any other extensions.

 ## Install